CPPAlien/ChatKeyboard/README.md

 ```
 **Notice: Add the code above before the ChatKeyboardLayout used, better in onCreate of Application**

+### These you should know
+1. You must make you The keyboard layout bottom align the screen bottom.
+2. Make sure the keyboard layout height at least 2/3 of you screen height.

 other usage
 please refer to the demo code

 Thanks for [xhsEmoticonsKeyboard](https://github.com/w446108264/XhsEmoticonsKeyboard) powered by w446108264.